 A fascinating guided car or bicycle-tour of Yeroham featuring nature, history, and breathtaking scenery, from Hagar's Well and the Yeroham Lake Park, through the town, to the Mt Avnun look-out on the Yeroham Mahtesh.
 The tour can focus on varied topics (entrepreneurship, environment, women, geography, economics, education, personal encounters, multi-culturalism, health, Negev development, etc.) depending on the nature and desire of the group.

 Gain insight into organizational challenges such as handling conflict, improving service, building team spirit, defining responsibility vs. authority, identifying management models, and more - all as taught in the Bible, Talmud, and other Jewish sources.
 The program also includes texts from the world of organizational psychology, and is run by experienced professional facilitators.

 Leadership and Management as taught in Jewish Sources

 Yeroham has become a nationally and internationally recognized "robotics empire" over the past few years.
 Meet the inspiring initiators of the educational and scientific revolution and members of the high school robotics team, in the robotics workshop or at the Science Center.

 A rich assortment of challenging and exciting facilitated group tasks designed to develop team spirit and improve participants’ communication and leadership skills.
 Together, we will reflect on group processes and gain insights into their personal and organizational significance.

 Outdoor Training (ODT)

-Visit Yeroham's developing industries, such as the Cohen Brothers' Liquor Factory, specializing in Arak made according to a secret family recipe from the Morocco, or the Yeroham High Tech Center, where dreamers and entrepreneurs create new realities.
+Visit Yeroham's developing industries, such as the Cohen Brothers' Liquor Factory, specializing in Arak made according to a secret family recipe from Morocco, or the Yeroham High Tech Center, where dreamers and entrepreneurs create new realities.

 Industry in Yeroham